Dan0sz/strip-db-dump/README.md

 The following options are available:

 - `--users`: excludes the `wp_users` and `wp_usermeta` tables.
-- `--customers`: excludes Customer related tables for WooCommerce and Easy Digital Downloads.
+- `--customers`: excludes Customer related tables for supported 3rd party plugins.
-- `--orders`: excludes Order related tables for WooCommerce and Easy Digital Downloads.
+- `--orders`: excludes Order related tables for supported 3rd party plugins.
+- `--all`: exclude all of the above.

 After running the command, 2 separate database exports are created: